 Step 1 is to make your application.

-Step 2 is to attend a one day eCMID database workshop and training day, held at a variety of worldwide locations.
+Step 2 is to attend a one day eCMID accreditation course, held at a variety of worldwide locations.

 Step 3 is to ensure you maintain CPD (continuing professional development) by way of a log book and supplying 2 completed eCMID reports annually.
 For details of the various costs involved with the scheme, click to read the eCMID Accreditation scheme fees.

 Your initial eCMID accreditation is valid for a period of 5 years.